ethereum-oasis-op/baseline/examples/bri-2/zkp-mgr/README.md

 ## Run

-- `docker-compose up -d alice-mongo` (spin up mongodb container used by this service)
+- `docker-compose up -d alice-mongo alice-nats-server` (spin up mongodb container used by this service)
 - `go mod tidy` (import go modules used by this package)
 - `go run src/*.go` (build and run this package)